sreyfe/personal_site/_posts/2024-07-17-freud-genesis-41.md

 of a Midianite volcano-god named \[ʀᴇᴅᴀᴄᴛᴇᴅ\], under the direction of an unnamed prophet.
 But the Moses-followers had grown in number and influence during the intervening generations, and so a compromise was made between them and the followers of the volcano-god.
-The new prophet was identified was Moses, and the attributes of
+The new prophet was identified with Moses, and the attributes of
 \[ʀᴇᴅᴀᴄᴛᴇᴅ\] and Aten were melted together.
 The murder of Moses then has all manner of psychoanalytic effects, sets the scene for Christianity, etc.